Scientific Name

 Etymology

-The specific epithet "mesembryanthoides (mess-em-bree-an-THOY-deez)" means "resembling Mesembryanthemum" and refers to the similar appearance of this species to the plants from the genus Mesembryanthemum.
-The correct and commonly used spelling of the epithet is "mesembryanthemoides," but because Dinter used the spelling "mesembryanthoides" in his original description, it has to be accepted as correct.
+The specific epithet "mesembryanthoides" (pronounced "mess-em-bree-an-THOY-deez") means "resembling plants of the former family Mesembryanthemaceae" and refers to the similar appearance of this species to the members of the former family Mesembryanthemaceae, now included in the family Aizoaceae.
+The correct and commonly used spelling of this epithet is "mesembryanthemoides," but because Dinter used the spelling "mesembryanthoides" in his original description, it has to be accepted as correct.

 Origin

-This species is native to South Africa.
-It occurs in Karoo and Valley Bushveld in the Eastern Cape province.
+Crassula mesembryanthoides is native to South Africa and occurs in the Karoo and Valley Bushveld in the Eastern Cape province.

 Description

-Crassula mesembryanthoides, also known as Crassula mesembryanthemoides, is a small succulent shrub with green, fleshy, and hairy stems that turn woody reddish-brown over time.
+Crassula mesembryanthoides, also known as Crassula mesembryanthemoides, is a small succulent shrub with green, fleshy, and hairy stems that turn woody and reddish-brown over time.
 It can grow up to 16 inches (40 cm) tall.
 The leaves are green to yellowish-green and densely covered with soft recurved hairs.
-They are ascending, linear-elliptic with a pointed tip and can measure up to 0.4 inches (2 cm) long and 0.15 inches (0.4 cm) wide.
+They are ascending, linear-elliptic with a pointed tip, measuring up to 0.4 inches (2 cm) long and 0.15 inches (0.4 cm) wide.

 The flowers are small, bell-shaped, white to cream-colored, and appear in clusters at the end of the branches in fall and winter.